tedcar/ArchCachyOSAiComputerUseContext/system-architecture.md

 ## Overview

-This document provides a comprehensive technical overview of the implemented three-layer backup and recovery system on CachyOS with Btrfs filesystem, Snapper snapshot management, and Nix package manager integration.
+This document provides a comprehensive technical overview of the implemented two-layer backup and recovery system on CachyOS with Btrfs filesystem and Snapper snapshot management.

 ## Architecture Components